The Descendants of Simcock Cannon

 Mystery Cannons: Two people surnamed Cannon were associated with members of the Kendrick family in South Carolina and Georgia.
 Please contact me if you have any information about Izabella Cannon (Isabella Cannon) or Robert Cannon, described below:

 01 Aug 1788 Union County, South Carolina.
-Merry McGuire of Union County to Obadiah Kendrick tract of land on Pacolate River adj: land of John Cunningham, Turner Kendrick part of tract granted to Merry McGuire (Mary McGuyers?).
+Merry McGuire of Union County to Obadiah Kendrick tract of land on Pacolate River adj: land of John Cunningham, Turner Kendrick part of a tract granted to Merry McGuire (Mary McGuyers?).
 Witnesses: Abner Chastain, Ann Chastain, Izabella Cannon proved by the oath of Izabella Cannon 03 April 1793.
 Was Izabella Cannon a possible first wife of Richard Cannon, a second wife of Simcock Cannon, an undocumented daughter of Simcock Cannon, the wife of an undocumented son of Simcock Cannon, or some other relative?
 Izabella would have been born before 1767.

 02 Nov 1798 Franklin County, Georgia.
 David Greer of Pendleton County South Carolina to Obadiah Kendrick of Franklin County Georgia.
 In consideration of $145 conveys 287 1/2 acres in Franklin County on Hudson River of the Broad River adjoins John Johnston, granted to said Greer 17 March 1786 by Governor Edward Telfair Witnesses: Thomas Armstrong, Robert Cannon Sworn to by Cannon before Joel Mabry J.P.
 Franklin County 5 November 1806, recorded 27 Feb 1806.
 Was this Robert Cannon the same man as Robert Cannon found in Pendleton District, Greenville District, and possibly Kentucky and Missouri?